mozilla/webdev-bootcamp/errors.rst

 three servers, all requiring Mozilla LDAP access:

 * http://amckay-arecibo.khan.mozilla.org/ test server, play around here.
 * https://arecibo-sjc.mozilla.org/ one in the SJC data centre.
+To post to this instance use the following URL in your Django config: http://arecibo1.dmz.sjc1.mozilla.com/
 * https://arecibo-phx.mozilla.org/ one in the PHX data centre *preferred*.
+To post to this instance, use the following URL in your Django config: http://arecibo1.dmz.phx1.mozilla.com/

 The PHX data centre server is on a dedicated box, where as SJC is in a VM.
 Please use the PHX one if possible.